 Let the countdown commence!

 Now the wings are being allowed to stretch a bit.
-Having fought for a bit of time to do her work, Kate stormed into 1980 off the back of a successful and very theatrical tour (her only tour to date), for which she had to have the first headset microphone specially built.
+Having fought for a bit of time to do her work, Kate stormed into 1980 off the back of a successful and very theatrical tour, for which she had to have the first headset microphone specially built.
 Having taken over the production duties herself, and become smitten with the possibilities of the Fairlight synthesizer, she continued to build on the promise of those early songs with startling hits, like the infidelity fable “Babooshka” and “Army Dreamers,” which sampled the cocking mechanism from a wartime rifle and used it as a rhythm.

 Well, almost anything.
 When Kate first drafted the song “The Sensual World” in 1989, the bulk of the lyrics came from James Joyce’s Ulysses.
 Unfortunately, the Joyce estate refused her permission to use his words in this way, and so she had to create her own version of Molly Bloom’s aroused internal monologue (she was able to revert to the original lyric for her reworked version on “Director’s Cut”).
 Not that anyone minded either way.
 They were far too distracted by the fully stocked toyshop of delights on offer.
 The Trio Bulgarka!
 “This Woman’s Work”!
 That song about dancing with Hitler!
 Giddy thrills all.